kleung52/SRT411-Assignment-0/README.md

 ## Running the tests

 Click on the **Knit** button within RStudio.
 Use dropdown menu to choose between HTML webpage, PDF file, or Word document.
+Be sure to set a working directory with RStudio by clicking on Session dropdown menu, then by hovering over Set Working Directory menu, and then by clicking on Choose Directory option.

 ### And coding style tests